 If you are not looking for the classic things to do in Wroclaw, we also recommend the top 10 alternative activities in Wroclaw.

 Are you ready for the best things to see in Wroclaw?

 The Market Square in Wroclaw is the perfect place to start sightseeing.
 It is the second biggest market square in Poland (after Krakow) and definitely one of the most beautiful ones in Europe.
 Not kidding 🙂

 The Old Town Hall of Wroclaw is the real gem of the Market Square.
 Even though we have been living in Wroclaw for quite a bit we are still amazed when we are passing that building.
 It was built in the 13th century (Gothic style) and its most representative part is the east elevation.

-The Market Square is not famous because of the best and cheapest restaurants & bars in the city but we can recommend you some good places.
-The first one is Whiskey in the Jar (Rynek 23-24) which offers the best steaks in Wroclaw.
-Karczma Lwowska (Rynek 4) or Bernard (Rynek 35) where you can try a mix of Polish and Czech cuisine.
+The Market Square is not famous because of the best and cheapest restaurants & bars in the city but of course we can recommend you some good places.

 2. The Penitent Bridge (Mostek Pokutnic)

 The Penitent Bridge (Mostek Pokutnic) is a footbridge between the towers of Mary Magdalene church (Kościół Św.
 Marii Magdaleny).

 Although with 45 meters it is not the highest viewpoint in Wroclaw but the view is just breathtaking.
 If you want to have a look at Wroclaw from the top we highly recommend you this place.
 Each time when our friends are coming to the city we take them to the Penitent Bridge.